-When the foot is placed under this kind of pressure and stress, a plethora of conditions can result and none of them are good if the footwear is not supportive, cushioned in the right places and does not have appropriate non-slip soles.
-One other feature of hiking boots that is very important is that they be waterproof.
+When the foot is placed under this kind of pressure and stress, a plethora of conditions can result and none of them is good if the footwear is not supportive, cushioned in the right places and does not have appropriate non-slip soles.
+One other feature of hiking boots that is very important is that they are waterproof.

 Hiking boots are also meant to be sturdy enough to give the wearer excellent protection from the ground and the many obstacles found on it including rocks, stones, heat, cold, pointed objects and rough surfaces.

 So, why is it so important for hiking boots to be waterproof?